asciamanna/asciamanna.github.io/_drafts/practices-for-effective-mob-programming.md

 ## Strong-Style Pairing Model

 While mobbing [Llewellyn Falco's strong-style pairing](http://llewellynfalco.blogspot.com/2014/06/llewellyns-strong-style-pairing.html) model is recommended.
 The driver is the person at the keyboard and they are the only person in the mobbing session not coding, instead they are operating the machinery.
 All ideas from the mob has to go through their hands to make it into the code.
 Switching regularly, everyone gets a chance to be the driver and to program.
-This enables a lot of other effective practices including inviting non-developers to take part in the mob session.
+This enables other effective practices including inviting non-developers to take part in the mob session.

 >  For an idea to go from your head into the computer it **MUST** go through someone else's hands.
 > _&mdash; Llewellyn Falco describing the Strong Style Pairing Golden Rule_

 ## Encourage Full Team Participation

-Since the driver does not need to be a programmer, an opportunity emerges to include the entire team in mob sessions. **Resist the urge to make mob programming _"only a developer practice."_** Poor collaboration within development teams remains too common in the industry, having been influenced by decades of waterfall processes and functional reporting silos.
+Since the driver does not need to be a programmer, an opportunity emerges to include the entire team in mob sessions. **Resist the urge to make mob programming _"only a developer practice."_** Poorly collaborating development teams remains too common in the industry, having been influenced by decades of waterfall processes and functional reporting silos.
 This practice can help reverse that.
 Once you see how effective teams are when everyone is working on the same thing at the same time, you won't settle for communicating with teammates through comments in Jira issues anymore.

 I recommend that everyone take part in a mob session who is required to take a single story or task from start to completion (from concept to cash).
 Typically this means developers, QA, UX, Operations, and Product Owners will all take part in mob programming sessions depending on the nature of the work.